rhboot/shim/SBAT.md

 when the global number for a component is incremented.

-Initially the SBAT UEFI variable will set generation numbers for components to 1, but is expect to grow as CVEs are discovered and fixed.
+Initially the SBAT UEFI variable will set generation numbers for components to 1, but is expected to grow as CVEs are discovered and fixed.
 The following show the evolution over a sample set of events:

 Starting point